rel-eng/nwgss/Readme.md

 * javax.security.sasl.maxbuffer
 * javax.security.sasl.sendmaxbuffer

+User credentials are supplied using CallbackHandler, i.e. RealmCallback, NameCallback, PasswordCallback.
+Current user credentials are used unless the whole set of user credentials was provided.

-Some limited debug logging is available with java.util.logging
+Some limited debug logging is available via java.util.logging

 All product names, trademarks and registered trademarks are property of their respective owners.
 All company, product and service names used are for identification purposes only.